markusjwetzel/laravel-datamapper/README.md

 ### Entity Manager

 As already mentioned the Laravel Data Mapper is an extension of the Laravel Query Builder, so you can use all methods of the query builder.
-You can get an instance of the entity manager by using the `EntityManager` facade or by using method injection:
+You can get an instance of the entity manager by using the `Entity` facade or by using method injection:

 ```php
 <?php